cucumber/docs/content/docs/bdd/_index.md

 The automated examples work like guide-rails, helping us to keep our development work on track.

-When we need to come back and maintain the system later, the automated examples will help us to understand what the system is currently doing, and to ensure we don't unintentionally break anything.
+When we need to come back and maintain the system later, the automated examples will help us to understand what the system is currently doing, and to make changes safely without unintentionally breaking anything.

 This rapid, repeatable feedback reduces the burden of manual testing, freeing people up to do more interesting work, like exploratory testing.

 # The characteristics of BDD

+These three practices fit together according to some fundamental principles: collaboration through conversations, embracing uncertainty, and ermall pieces.

 ## Collaboration through conversations

 Although documentation and automated tests are produced by a BDD team, you can think of them as nice side-effects.
 The real goal is valuable, working software, and the fastest way to get there is through conversations between the people who are involved in imagining and delivering that software.

+BDD helps teams to have the right conversations at the right time so you minimise the amount of time spent in meeting rooms whilst maximising the amount of valuable code you produce.

-## Fast feedback
+## Embracing uncertainty

 Each of the three practices is designed to provide immediate feedback about your team's current shared understanding of the upcoming change.
 You should expect some of that feedback to show you where there's a _lack_ of shared understanding.
 This is good, because missed or misunderstood requirements are much cheaper to resolve before you've turned them into code.